invariantlabs-ai/docs/docs/testing/Examples/swarm.md

 ```

 ## Agent code

-You can view the agent code [here](https://github.com/invariantlabs-ai/invariant/blob/main/invariant/testing/sample_tests/swarm/capital_finder_agent/capital_finder_agent.py)
+You can view the full code example of the example agent [here](https://github.com/invariantlabs-ai/invariant/blob/main/invariant/testing/sample_tests/swarm/capital_finder_agent/capital_finder_agent.py)

-This can be invoked as:
+The agent can be invoked as follows.

 ```python
 from invariant.wrappers.swarm_wrapper import SwarmWrapper